 When going to a CESCO office, you will need to bring the following:

-Proof of Identity: Valid U.S. passport, valid I.D., or other government-issued photo I.D.
+- Proof of Identity: Valid U.S. passport, valid I.D., or other government-issued photo I.D.
+Valid in Puerto Rico, these documents establish your identity when obtaining your driver's license.

-Medical Certification: You can print this online and have a doctor fill out your medical certificate.
+- Medical Certification: You can print this online and have a doctor fill out your medical certificate.
+You can obtain your medical certificate on-site at most CESCO offices.
+Make sure to schedule an appointment ahead of time to streamline the process.

 Additional Documents for International Residents: